Lymphoscintigraphy is a noninvasive medical imaging test that helps your or your child's doctor diagnose problems related to the lymphatic system.

 Does lymphoscintigraphy hurt?

-While the injection can cause some pain—it might feel similar to a bee sting—the imaging process itself is completely painless.
+While the injection can cause some discomfort—it might feel similar to a bee sting—the imaging process itself is completely painless.

 We use a topical anesthetic to reduce the pain of the injection.